 Every island in the Dodecanese develops its own economy.
 The largest of them there is constant cultivation of the land and a great number of the locals are involved in the sponge fishing that takes place along the coasts (mainly in Kalymnos island).
 Tourism plays a major role in the economy of Dodecanese.

-Information about the Geography of some islands of the Dodecanese:
+Information about the geography of the islands of Dodecanese: